mosip/id-authentication/docs/design/authentication/Bio_Auth_Request_REST_Service.md

 - ***MISP verification*** - Mocked the verification of MISP by using mocked *License Key*.
 - ***Partner verification*** - Mocked the verification of Partner by using Mocked *Policy* for the partner which provides the information on whether the Biometric Authentication request is allowed.
 - ***MOSIP public key for encrypting Request block*** - The private key used for decrypting the request would be maintained in Partner Management Service, which is currently mocked using reference ID **PARTNER** and application ID **IDA**, and public key of the same should be used while encrypting the request.
-- ***keyIndex*** - No validation is performed for keyIndex which is present in the Authentication Request.
+- ***keyIndex*** - No validation is performed for `keyIndex` which is present in the Authentication Request.
 This will be part of V2 implementation when Kernel Crypto would accept keyIndex based key validation.
 - ***Biometric data*** - The biometric data such as Fingerprint/Iris/Face are stubbed.
 - ***BioAPI Provider*** - The Biometric API provider used for matching the stubbed Fingerprint/Iris/Face data is mocked with stubbed BioAPI provider implementation.
 - ***Device Specific Attributes*** - The Device Specific attributes in the Biometric Authentication request such as timestamp, transactionID, deviceCode,deviceProviderID, etc... are not validated.
 Only biometric attributes validated are bioType, bioSubType and bioValue.
-- ***bioValue*** - The bioValue attribute in biometric data should be only base 64 encoded, and not encrypted.
+- ***bioValue*** - The `bioValue` attribute in biometric data of the authentication request should be only base 64 encoded, and not encrypted.
 - ***Digital Signature in request*** - Any digital signature added in the Auth request is not currently validated .
 - ***Digital Signature in response*** - The Auth response is digitally signed using the MOSIP private key with reference ID **SIGN** and application ID **KERNEL**, and public key of the same should be used to verify the signature.